ASCNet: Self-supervised Video Representation Learning with Appearance-Speed Consistency: Approach

 \subsection{Speed Consistency Perception}

 Temporal information is crucial for the downstream tasks, \eg action recognition.
 Recently, video playback speed prediction has been used as a successful pretext task for perceiving temporal information~\cite{speednet,pace}.
-However, direct prediction of speed may be suboptimal for learning effective representation because some motion movements may be not obvious or even invariant under different playback speeds.
+However, direct prediction of speed may be suboptimal for learning effective representation because the changes of some motion may be not obvious under different playback speeds.
 Thus, we propose the consistent speed perception task.
-This task aims to minimize the distance between two clips with same playback speed while the appearance can be different.
-Specifically, we sample two clips $c_i, c_k$ from two videos $v_i, v_k$ in the video set $\mathcal{V}$.
-Then, two clips are fed to the video encoder $f(\cdot; \theta)$ followed by a different projection head $g_m(\cdot; \theta_m)$ to obtain the corresponding features $\mathbf{m}_i, \mathbf{m}_k$.
-Then, we pass $\mathbf{m_i}$ to the predictor $h_m(\cdot; \theta_m')$ and obtain the prediction $\mathbf{m_k}'$.
-The ACP and SCP tasks share the encoder $f(\cdot; \theta)$, while projection head $g_m(\cdot; \theta_m)$ and predictor $h_m(\cdot; \theta_m')$ is independent from $g_a(\cdot; \theta_a)$ and $h_a(\cdot; \theta_a)$.
+This task aims to minimize the distance between two clips with the same playback speed while the appearance can be different.
+Specifically, we sample two clips $c_i, c_k$ from two videos $v_i, v_k$ in the video set $\mathcal{V}$ with $s_i = s_k$.
+Then, these two clips are processed similarly to the ACP task, except that we use projection head $g_m$ and predictor $h_m$ independent from those in the ACP task.
 Finally, we define the following $l_2$ loss between the prediction and its target feature:

 However, for two dissimilar videos, the optimization of $\theta$ can be difficult, and it takes more time for the model to converge.
 Thus, we propose an appearance-based feature retrieval framework to collect similar videos in feature space.